Dabbling in Jet Lag

 After class, I returned home, looked at my fiancé, and said “I can’t be something I’m not.”

-In the beginning, the excitement of moving abroad overshadows everything else.
+In the beginning, the excitement of living in another country overshadows everything else.
 But, once this initial feeling disappears, it’s easy to become disorientated.

 You begin to feel like the ‘eternal outsider’, and you long for the life you once had.
 And, as you attempt to navigate the cultural barriers, you find yourself exploring different versions of your identity.